-If you have been diagnosed with wet AMD, treatment is usually necessary as the condition may worsen over the next few weeks.
-It may lead to irreversible vision loss.
+If you have been diagnosed with wet Age-Related Macular Degeneration (AMD), treatment is usually necessary as the condition may worsen over the next few weeks and lead to irreversible vision loss.
 While treatment can anaesthetise vision, the degree of improvement varies in individual patients, depending on how early the disease is detected, and response to treatment.

-Intravitreal injections (drugs injected into the eye)Currently, the most common treatment is in the form of drugs injected into the eye.
+Currently, the most common form of treatment for wet AMD is with medications injected into the eye.
 Bevacizumab (Avastin)*, ranibizumab (Lucentis) and aflibercept (Eylea) are some medications that are frequently used to treat wet AMD as they block the growth of abnormal blood vessels.
 Other new medications are also in development, and may be available soon.
 The injection procedure can be performed safely after the eye has been anaesthetised with eye drops.
-You will experience some mild discomfort after the injection. *Use of Avastin in the eye is off-label, but is safe and well-accepted by all public hospitals and institutions in Singapore for the treatment of wet AMD.
+You may experience some mild discomfort after the injection. *Use of Avastin in the eye is off-label, but is safe and well-accepted by all public hospitals and institutions in Singapore for the treatment of wet AMD.

-Illustration: Intravitreal Injections of Anti-VEGF Agents
+Illustration: Intravitreal Injections

 Subscribe to our mailing list to get the updates to your inbox